 In addition to being deemed roadworthy, all U.S. used vehicles imported into Kenya must meet the following requirements:

 - The vehicle must be no more than 8 years old.
-Age is determined by year of manufacture and not by date of first sale.
+Age is determined by the year of manufacture and not by the date of the first sale.

 Import Duties and Sales Tax for U.S. Vehicles Imported into Benin

 Compared to other neighboring countries, the import duties and taxes in Kenya are relatively high.
 However, paying the premium for importing into Kenya is almost always worth it, given that Kenya provides direct access to the lucrative used car markets in its neighboring countries.